Nexux69/Finance-and-accounting-/README.md

 # Finance & Accounting — Udemy Notebook

-A simple, beginner-friendly description of the notebook that analyzes Udemy courses in the Finance & Accounting category.

 Overview
 - This repository contains a Jupyter/Colab notebook: Finance_and_Accounting_Udemy.ipynb
 - The notebook explores course metadata, visualizes trends, and summarizes key insights.